jhchen6/epicyclic-gearing/README.md

 coordinate the gears

-now it appeares coordinated just by chance. change the number of planets or other parameters like toothHeight, and you'll see them overlapping.
+now they appear coordinated just by chance. change the number of planets or other parameters like toothHeight, and you'll see them overlapping.